Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 2. On mobile view the instructors section images weren't centered correctly.
 This was fixed by adding divs around the images with a text-center property.

 ### Functionality
 1. The social media links were displaying a 404.
-This was fixed by updating the link to include the full path of https://
+This was fixed by updating the link to include https:// in the link file path.

 2. Contact form was missing the required element - this was added so the form couldn't be submitted without entries.